andkrau/NuanceResurrection/Readme.txt

   NOTE: Still buggy, recommended: Disabled

 [DumpCompiledBlocks]
+  NOTE: This option is only available in custom builds, not released versions!
   Enabled/Disabled: toggles file dump of blocks that are compiled during execution.
 When enabled, the emulator will print the resulting optimized blocks in a readable format to the files SuperBlocks0.txt through SuperBlocks3.txt corresponding to MPE0 through MPE3.